AdvantechIIoTM2I/cnc-api-docs/api/3.5_oee_funcs/OEEDaily.md

-# 3.5.6 QualityTrendDaily
+# 3.5.5 OEEDaily

 ## Information

-* Computes factory quality trend daily information within query time range
+* Computes factory oee trend daily information within query time range
 * Need to specify the Query time range (from $from to $to)
 * Support only path